Overview

 Give students a voice

-Reading each flashcard out is very essential for each student to do before each activity.
-As they users vocally sound out words, they now have the ability to record as they read with the click of the mouse.
+Reading each flashcard out loud is very essential for each student to do before each activity.
+As they vocally sound out words, they now have the ability to record as they read with the click of the mouse.

 As students reach the 3rd grade level, they will have access to the World of Words activity.
 Through this activity, users can put their literacy skills they’ve learned from levels 1-2 and read and record different passages.